 - 10) Rewire the new drive motor in the same order as the wiring from the motor that was removed.

-- A. Diagram is usually affixed to the side of the motor.

-- 11) Reestablish power to the dryer.

-- B) V-Belt Replacement

-- 1) Discontinue electrical service to the dryer.

-- 2) Loosen turnbuckle and remove V-belts.
+Diagram is usually affixed to the side of the motor. - 11) Reestablish electrical service to the dryer. - b) V-Belt Replacement - 1) Discontinue electrical service to the dryer. - Loosen turnbuckle and remove V-belts.

-- 3) Install new V-belts.
+3) Install new V-belts.